-- Are responsible for the veracity of the information provided in the application forms; - Are committed to complete the Program successfully; - Are obliged to observe rules, regulations, code of conduct and conditions of the host country and the host university (including the dress code of the I.R.
-Of Iran); - Are not entitled to any right to work while in the Program
+- are responsible for the accuracy and correctness of the information provided in the application forms. - are committed to complete the program successfully. - are obliged to observe rules, regulations, code of conduct and conditions of the host country and TUMS - are not entitled to any right to work while in the program